SocietyMaster/FlowCog/TestSuite/Readme.txt

 EasyLifecycle:
 A taint value is written in one lifecycle method and propagated to a sink in another lifecycle method.

+FieldSensitivity1:
+A dataobject has two fields - a tainted value is written to one field, the value of the other field is propagated to a sink.
+Negative testcase, there should be no flow from source to sink.

+FieldSensitivity2:
+A dataobject has two fields - a tainted value is written to one field, the value of the other field is propagated to a sink in a different lifecycle method.
+Negative testcase, there should be no flow from source to sink.

 InheritedActivities:
 The activity has a superclass which defines a lifecycle method containing a sink.
 The superclass is not defined in the manifest.